pascalnoser/clockworks/README.md

 #> Gene_04 6.411975 6.667066 6.987838 5.369700 5.014173
 #> Gene_05 5.618924 6.541327 7.519745 5.659031 3.111079

-# The meta data requires a column with sample IDs corresponding to
+# The meta data requires a column with sample IDs corresponding to the column
-# the row names of the data and a column containing the time
+# names of the data and a column containing the time
 print(head(cw_metadata))
 #>   Sample_ID Time Group Subject_ID
 #> 1   CT00_S1    0     A         S1